QUIVIRR/Enhanced-Data-Sessions/manuscript.md

 10. Written notes by participants on the transcript may be returned to the data-holder if requested.

 The data session genre is neither unique nor particular to EMCA.
-It has been deployed for non-audiovisual data as well as for a data-holder who does not aspire to an EMCA approach.[^predatasession] Thus, the enhancement of the general data session genre has potential benefits for a broader audience of qualitative researchers.
+It has been deployed for non-audio-visual data as well as for a data-holder who does not aspire to an EMCA approach.[^predatasession] Thus, the enhancement of the general data session genre has potential benefits for a broader audience of qualitative researchers.
 There are definitely some aspects of a ‘good’ data session that can be supported by technical solutions; other problems that need solutions may have more to do with the personalities of the participants and the specific social organisation of the event within an institutional context.

 There is a small literature analysing data sessions from an EMCA perspective [@antaki2008; @stevanovic2017; @tutt2011; @fraser2005; @harris2012].